EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 This section describes the usage of the tool [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup) to enable the permanent encryption of the data stored in the disk.
-The tool is available standard linux distributions, and for this guide we assume the installation in an Ubuntu distribution.
+The tool is available in standard linux distributions, and for this guide we assume the installation in an Ubuntu distribution.

 ```shell